EthanHeidtman/Chapter1/README.md

 ## Troubleshooting

 If you encounter issues related to missing packages, ensure that `renv` has correctly restored the environment.
-Try:
+Try this in the RStudio Console:

 ```{r}
 renv::diagnostics()
 renv::restore()
 ```

-For `cmdstanr` issues, check the installation using:
+For `cmdstanr` issues, check the installation using (in the RStudio Console):

 ```{r}
 cmdstanr::cmdstan_version()